 ♥ You Will NEVER Spot Me Doing This: Spelunking, Singing Karaoke, or Eating Durian

-♥ Spots I’ve Visited: USA, Hawaii, Canada, Mexico, Belize, Honduras, Cayman Islands, Panama, Spain, England, Scotland, Wales, France, Italy, Sicily, Hungary, Switzerland, Austria, Germany, Czech Republic, Netherlands, Belgium, Turkey, China, Vietnam, Cambodia, Thailand, Laos, Malaysia, Singapore, Australia, New Zealand, India, Nepal, Myanmar, Indonesia, Egypt, Jordan
+♥ Spots I’ve Visited: USA, Hawaii, Canada, Mexico, Belize, Honduras, Cayman Islands, Panama, Spain, Morocco, England, Scotland, Wales, France, Italy, Sicily, Hungary, Switzerland, Austria, Germany, Czech Republic, Netherlands, Belgium, Turkey, China, Vietnam, Cambodia, Thailand, Laos, Malaysia, Singapore, Australia, New Zealand, India, Nepal, Myanmar, Indonesia, Egypt, Jordan, Japan

 The way I see it, I was born to travel.
 I’m half Irish rover and half Slovak gypsy, so wandering is definitely in my blood.
 Why do I call myself a giraffe?
 Well, at 5’10”, I tend to tower over a crowd, so I often resemble a giraffe – a very tall, very blond giraffe, which means I don’t blend in anywhere.
 (Except maybe Norway.)